YvHarshit/To-Do-List/README.md

 📌 Features:-

 ✅ Add new tasks.

 ✏ Edit tasks by double-clicking on them.

 ☑ Mark tasks as completed.

 ❌ Delete individual tasks.

 🗑 Clear all tasks at once.

 💾 Data persistence using Local Storage.

-⌨ Keyboard support (Press Enter to add task),
+⌨ Keyboard support (Press Enter to add task).

 🌈 Responsive and user-friendly UI.

 🖼 Custom icons for checked/unchecked tasks.

 🧠 How It Works
 -> HTML (index.html)